KarolDuracz/scratchpad/bootloader_x86/Custom Windows demo1 - FTP/README.md

 pip install pyftpdlib
 ```

-2. Here it is FTP simple server
+2. Here it is FTP simple server script

 ```
 from pyftpdlib.authorizers import DummyAuthorizer